 Table 1 reveals that the majority of postgraduate agricultural students fall under the medium category of self-esteem (47.14%), followed by nearly equal proportions in the low (26.66%) and high (26.19%) categories.
 This indicates that while most students possess a moderate sense of self-worth, a significant proportion still experience low self-esteem, which could negatively influence their academic engagement and communication competencies.
 The dominance of medium self-esteem in this study aligns with findings from similar educational contexts, where students often balance moderate confidence with self-doubt (Lane et al., 2004).

-The presence of nearly one-fourth of students with low self-esteem is concerning, as previous research suggests that low self-esteem is associated with communication apprehension, reduced classroom participation, and lower employability (McCroskey & Richmond, 1990; Andrews & Higson, 2008).
+The presence of nearly one-fourth of students with low self-esteem is concerning, as previous research suggests that low self-esteem is associated with communication apprehension, reduced classroom participation, and lowered employability (McCroskey & Richmond, 1990; Andrews & Higson, 2008).
 The variation among institutions may be attributed to differences in institutional culture, academic environment, and support systems, and suggests a potential need for targeted interventions such as counseling support, skill-building workshops, and peer-mentoring programs to strengthen self-esteem and enhance communication readiness among agricultural students (Rosenberg, 1965; Mruk, 2006; Lane et al., 2004).

-Table 2 Distribution of students’ according to self confidence
+Table 2: Distribution of students’ according to self confidence